-SQL Order By clause example, order by clause will help you to arrange data as per your requirement, you can use order by clause with one or multiple columns.
+SQL order by clause example, order by clause will help you to arrange data as per your requirement, you can use order by clause with one or multiple columns.

-SQL ORDER BY clause is used for sorting the data in ascending or descending order, if we don’t specify anything then data sorted by ascending order by default.
+SQL order by clause is used for sorting the data in ascending or descending order, if we don’t specify anything then data sorted by ascending order by default.

-SQL order by ascending syntax
+Here is query structure of SQL order by ascending syntax in SQL database

 Select Col1,Col2, Col3 from table_name order by column_name

 Select firstName, lastNmae, DOB, Mobile, Address from tbStudent order by firstName